Learn how to record JobMaker in your pay runs.

 To determine this:

-- Select Employees from the left menu, then select the Reports tab, next to Payroll Settings.
+- Select Payroll from the left menu, then select the Reports (Take me there) tab, next to Payroll Settings.

 - Select JobMaker Eligibility Report under the Employee column.